 How to apply for a permit

-Starting January 2018, our Urban Planning and Inspection Division will transition towards a paperless permit service.
+Since January 2018, the Town has been transitioning towards a paperless permit service.
 While this transition is underway, please discuss your applications for permits directly with an inspector : dial 514 734-3042.

 Verification of a permit application